-- A pressure relief device set at 75 pounds per square inch gauge (psig); - A maximum permitted filling density (percent by weight) of 32.5% - A design service temperature of -162 °C (-260 °F); and - A maximum operating pressure of 15 psig when offered for transportation are currently subject to the restrictions that have safely moved cryogenic flammable materials for decades, including 49 CFR § 173.319, which is applicable to the transport of cryogenic liquids in tank cars, and AAR Circular OT-55, which sets forth operational requirements for hazardous materials including cryogenic flammable liquids.
+- Pressure relief devices set to discharge at 75 pounds per square inch gauge (psig); - A maximum permitted filling density (percent by weight) of 32.5% - A design service temperature of -162 °C (-260 °F); and - A maximum pressure when offered for transportation not to exceed 15 psig

+Transport by rail would utilize existing rail infrastructure and implement existing requirements in the HMR for flammable cryogenic liquids.
+The railroads that ETS would use for transportation are currently subject to the restrictions that have safely moved cryogenic flammable materials for decades, including 49 C.F.R. § 173.319, which is applicable to the transport of cryogenic liquids in tank cars, and AAR Circular OT-55Q, which sets forth operational requirements for hazardous materials including cryogenic flammable liquids.
 It is also important to note that the proposed special permit does not waive any safety regulations.
-Instead, the special permit would allow LNG to be transported in the already-approved DOT-113C120W tank car.
-Any applicable requirements within the HMR, including 49 CFR.
-173.319, would apply to the transportation that would take place under the proposed special permit.
+Instead, the special permit would allow LNG to be transported in the already-approved DOT-113C120W tank car and authorized for use with other cryogenic materials.
+Any applicable requirements within the HMR, including 49 C.F.R. § 173.319, would apply to the transportation that would take place under the proposed special permit.